 E & S Brothers’ 1985 album Taduma holds a unique yet overlooked place in the history of South African dance music.
 When Shadrack Ndlovu and Ernest Segeel teamed up with Dane Stevenson, owner of Blue Tree Studio in downtown Johannesburg, and journeyman producer Taso Stephanou, South Africa’s bubblegum era had just begun, spurred on by the success of Shangaan disco.

 The relative success of their debut 12” ‘Don’t Bang The Taxi Door’, marketed aggressively at taxi ranks throughout the country, helped put the Blue Tree label on the map and E & S were invited back to record a full album: Taduma, featuring on keyboards Dr Buke, an in-demand session player from Soweto.

-Remastered from the original tapes and reissued for the first time, Taduma will be available on vinyl and digital platforms from early 2022 via Afrosynth Records.
-Pre-order it here.
+Remastered from the original tapes and reissued for the first time, Taduma will be available on vinyl and digital platforms from May 2022 via Afrosynth Records.
+Order it here.